ramity/ssh-scripts/README.md

 > "Putting a repo in my .ssh directory seems kind of fishy."

 - Put it elsewhere then.
-I like having it in my .ssh repo, but because the SSH_AGENT and SSH_KEYS variables are specified relative to the user directory, you can really place the scripts wherever you like.
+I like having it in my .ssh directory, but because the SSH_AGENT and SSH_KEYS variables are specified relative to the user directory, you can really place the scripts wherever you like.

 > "I'm still a bit weary of giving a repo/scripts access to my ssh keys."